CEBAM Analytical, Inc.

 Major Areas

-- Development of analytical methods for determination and speciation of metals at ultra trace levels in environmental and biological materials as well as industrial products
+∙ Development of analytical methods for determination and speciation of mercury in various matrices.

 Education